DannyGilligan/chocelegance-resubmission/README.md

   <summary><b> Business Overview </b></summary>
 <br>

-Chocelegance is an online B2C business offering hand crafted, diet friendly chocolates to customers with specialised dietary requirements.
+Chocelegance is an online B2C operation offering hand crafted, diet friendly chocolates to customers with specialised dietary requirements.
 <br><br>
 The business is operated by a small team of artisan chocolatiers who share a passion for the nuances involved in fine chocolate making, and want to share this passion with a niche set of customers that are not well served by the current offerings on the market.
 <br><br>